hanbin973/hanbin973.github.io/_posts/2022-05-01-noisy-marker.md

 This scinario is partially addressed by Edge et al. where the measurement error $e_K$ is allowed to be correlated with $v$.
 When $e_K$ and $v$ is correlated, equation (7) retains $\mathbb{E}[e_K v]$ which makes equation (9) invalid.
+Furthermore, the estimand of OLS is not proportional to $\beta_K$ which makes the causal interpretation more difficult.
+If it were, non-zero effect size of the marker would be a direct evidence for the presence of a causal variant.
+However, $\mathbb{E}[e_K v]$ makes this claim invalid.